Financial Planning Privacy Notice

 These are minimum periods, during which we have a legal obligation to retain your records.

-We reserve the right to retain data for longer where we believe it’s in our legitimate interests to do so.
-In any case, we’ll not keep your personal data for longer than 7 years after our relationship with you has ended.
+We reserve the right to retain data for longer where we believe it is in our legitimate interests to do so.

 Change of purpose